Recueil de cartes géographiques contenant les cartes générales du monde

 DE L'ISLE - (Atlas).
 Recueil de cartes géographiques contenant les cartes générales du monde, les cartes des principaux États de l'Europe et les cartes particulières de tous les états qui sont aux environs du Rhin et en Italie."

 Large folio including 69 maps by DE L'ISLE (Guillaume, SANSON (Nicolas), JAILLOT (Alexis Hubert), or after DE FER (Nicolas), NOLIN (Jean-Baptiste), SENGRE (Henry), COROLNELLI (P.).
 The title page is dated 1702.
+(The year de l'Isle became the geographer to the French Academy of Sciences)

-This is the earliest recorded edition of a de L'Isle's atlas, with the maps by de l'Isle having the "Rue des Canettes, " imprint.
-The atlas has a simple title page, carrying the date 1702 and two pages of Index.
+The atlas has a simple title page, carrying the date 1702 and two pages of an Index.

 The atlas contains a World map in double hemispheres.
 4 continent maps (with America presented in a north and south part) all with the earliest "rue de Canettes address and dated 1700, a celestial chart and followed by maps of European countries.